-The limitations of conventional scoring methods can be overcome by using IRT scaling.
+The limitations of conventional scoring methods can be overcome by using item response theory (IRT) scaling.
 When a set of items requires a given skill, the response patterns should show regularities that can be modeled using the underlying commonalities among the items.
 This regularity can be used to characterize respondents as well as items in terms of a common scale, even if not all respondents take identical sets of items.
 This makes it possible to describe distributions of performance in a population or subpopulation and to estimate the relationships between proficiency and background variables.

-To increase the accuracy of the cognitive measurement, PIAAC uses plausible values (PVs) - which are multiple imputations - drawn from a posteriori distribution by combining the IRT scaling of the cognitive items with a latent regression model using information from the BQ (see chapters 3 and 20) in a population model.
+To increase the accuracy of the cognitive measurement, PIAAC uses plausible values - which are multiple imputations - drawn from a posteriori distribution by combining the IRT scaling of the cognitive items with a latent regression model using information from the BQ (see chapters 3 and 20) in a population model.

-In the following, the population model used for PIAAC scaling (IRT analysis, latent regression model, and computation of plausible values) is described formally (see section 17.2.).
-Its application to the PIAAC data is then demonstrated (see section 17.3.).
+In the following, the population model used for PIAAC scaling (IRT analysis, latent regression model, and computation of plausible values) is described formally (see section 17.2).
+Its application to the PIAAC data is then demonstrated (see section 17.3).

-17.2 The latent regression item response model
+17.2 The population model

-This section reviews the scaling model employed in the analyses of the PIAAC data in theory - a latent regression item response model - and explains the multiple imputation or "plausible values" methodology that aims to increase the accuracy of the estimates of the proficiency distributions for various subpopulations and the population as a whole.
+This section reviews the population model - a combination of an IRT model and a latent regression model - employed in the analyses of the PIAAC data and explains the multiple imputation or

+"plausible values" methodology that aims to increase the accuracy of the estimates of the proficiency distributions for various subpopulations and the population as a whole.